 Codelines that have been branched from one another using the p4 integrate command are said to have a "parent/child" relationship or to be "directly related".
 Integration occurs when using the integrate command to propagate content (merge) between two directly related codelines (also called "branches").
 When merging between directly related branches, Perforce is always able to easily determine which revisions have already been integrated between the two and to pick a suitable base for subsequent integrations.
 (See Determining Revisions to Integrate for details.)

 As of release 2004.2, Perforce also automatically identifies common ancestry between "indirectly related" files.
 Indirectly related files are those files that have a "parent/grandchild" or indirect relationship.
 Perforce can use the common ancestor as a base for merges between these indirectly related files, just as it uses the common ancestor as the base for merges between directly related files.
-For more information on the indirect integration credit algorithm in 2004.2 and later releases, see the Changes to P4 Integrate in 2004.2 white paper from the 2005 Perforce User Conference.
+For more information on the indirect integration credit algorithm in 2004.2 and later releases.

 The remainder of this KB article discusses indirect integration logic in prior releases, paying particular attention to the logic that was introduced in release 2002.2 (which was then superceded by the improved common ancestor detection and usage in release 2004.2).